flexicsystems/spam-filter/README.md

 The Whitelist Filter is build to check if the input contains any whitelisted patterns.
 If no whitelisted pattern contained the input will rate as spam.

+### Url Filter
+The URL Filter is build to match if the input contains url's.

 Example
 -------
 ---